 Tongue-Tie and Signs to Look Out Forby Laura Driver

-Tongue-tie affects around 4-11% of newborn babies and is more common in boys than girls.
-Tongue-tie is where the strip of skin connecting the baby’s tongue to the floor of their mouth is shorter than usual.
+Tongue-tie affects around 4-11% of newborns and is more common in boys than girls.
+Tongue-tie is where the piece of skin connecting the baby’s tongue to the bottom of their mouth is shorter normal.

 Signs of Tongue-Tie